erachain/Erachain/README.md

 Run the program without any options to start the daemon.

 Run the program with the -cli option to access the daemon using the API.

+Run the program with the -testnet option to access the daemon using the API. or run_test.bat on Windows